Understanding Currency Pairs in Forex Trading

 Base Currency and Quote Currency

-In every , there is a and a quote currency.
+In every currency , there is a base currency and a quote currency.
 The base currency appears first and the quote currency second.
 For example, in the EUR/USD pair, the Euro (EUR) is the base currency, and the US dollar (USD) is the quote currency.
 When you see a rate like 1.07762 for EUR/USD, it means one Euro is equivalent to 1.07762 US dollars.
 The base currency always equals one unit, setting the stage for how much the quote currency is worth in relation to one unit of the base currency.

 ISO Currency Codes: Ensuring Global Uniformity